jwlarocque/which/README.md

     `chmod u+x start.sh`
 1. Build the server executable:
     `go build -o which_server server/main.go`
-1. Give `which_server` permission to bind reserved ports:
+1. If not running it as sudo, give `which_server` permission to bind reserved ports:
     `sudo setcap 'cap_net_bind_service=+ep' which_server`

 Run as daemon: